LunarG/VulkanTools/BUILDVT.md

 This repository contains additional layers and the VkTrace trace/replay tools, supplementing the loader and validation layer core components found at https://github.com/KhronosGroup.

-For Linux, this repository also contains a sample Intel Vulkan driver that is being deprecated.
+This repository previously contained a sample Intel Vulkan driver that has since been deprecated.
-Instead of using this driver, it is suggested that you contact your graphics device manufacturer to obtain a Vulkan driver for your GPU hardware.
+The final stable version of that source code is available from this repo by checking out the git tag "Vulkan-ICD-Snapshot".
+This source code is no longer supported.

 ## Git the Bits